 To use CCTV within schools, the Information Commissioner’s Office (ICO)’s code of practice must be adhered to.
 This includes having signs visible around the school which inform people they are being filmed.
 You must also register with the ICO and may have to pay a data protection fee because you will be processing personal data.

 There are many things to consider before introducing CCTV into an education centre, but the key thing to note is that cameras mustn’t be placed in private areas such as toilets and changing rooms.
-You can find out everything you need to know in our blog CCTV and the Law: The Legal Considerations.
+You can find out everything you need to know in our blog CCTV and UK Law: The Legal Considerations.

-The Importance of Cyber-security
+The Importance of Cyber-Security for School CCTV

 In June 2021 the National Cyber Security Centre (NCSC) released an alert to the education sector encouraging institution to protect their networks to prevent ransomware attacks.
 This is a serious consideration to make when introducing security systems to a school, as this data needs to be properly protected and it is evident that schools are targeted.